LuQQiu/MyShareDocuments/PrestoS3.md

 # Build the AMI
-https://github.com/TachyonNexus/golluxio/blob/master/img-creator/README.md
+Refer to the following link to set up img creator. https://github.com/TachyonNexus/golluxio/blob/master/img-creator/README.md

 In `golluxio/img-creator`, run the following command to build the new AMI and launch test instance
 ```
 bin/img-creator packer build --launchTestInstance